 “We are eight and the police nine.”

-After they left the car, the officers started to punch and hit them with batons.
+After they left the car, the officers started to punch and hit them with batons as the respondent asserted.
 Afterwards they were told to walk around 70 meters to the border, marked by a stream with waist-high water.
 The officers walked with them, hitting them to keep the eight of them together.
 With beats, they directed the group of eight towards the stream and began forcing them into the cold water.
 Several of the officers picked up ice and snow from the ground and threw it at the individuals while they were walking.

 “[They] take the ice and throw”